 Do you want to take courses and exams during your stay at RWTH Aachen?
 Or would you prefer to conduct a project or internship or write your final paper under a professor at our university?
 You should ask yourself these basic questions before applying.
 You can also combine both options.
 We recommend doing this over a stay for two-semesters.

-A requirement for participating in these English-language modules is that they are offered by the faculty, with which your home university has an exchange agreement.
-Students from partner universities, with which we have a university-wide agreement, are exempt from this rule.
+A prerequisite for participating in the modules you have selected is that they are offered by the faculty that your home university has an exchange agreement with.
+Students from partner universities that have a university-wide agreement with us are not bound by this regulation.

 Project Work or Final Paper